OmarMahmoudElsherif/OmarMahmoudElsherif/README.md

 - 🔭 I’m currently studing electronics and communication engineering
 - 👨🏽‍💻 I’m currently pursuing a Bachelor's degree in engineering
-- 🌱 I have a strong knowledge in C, C++. also have a very good knowledge in python.
+- 🌱 I have a strong knowledge in C, C++. also have a very good knowledge in python
+- 👀 I’m interested in electronics, digital design, embedded and software programming
 - 📫 How to reach me: @omarelsherif35@gmail.com
 - ⚡ Fun fact: ...
 -->